 - The “eat fewer calories” advice is wrong and doesn’t work

 - The advice is good, but the patient could not follow it.
 The spirit is willing but the flesh is weak.
 You’ve got the dream but not the drive.
 Etc. Etc.

 I believe that #1 is correct.
 Therefore, patients with obesity are victims of poor advice to eat more often, lower dietary fat in a desperate effort to reduce caloric intake.
 Their weight problems are a symptom of a failure to understand the disease of obesity.
 I do not believe they have low willpower or character.
 It is not different to me than treating a patient with cancer.

 Blaming the victim

 Many physicians and researchers believe option #2.
 They think the problem is not the advice.
 They believe the problem is the patients.
 Therefore, a healthy dose of fat shaming may give them the motivation to get healthy.
-It’s the “a calorie is a calorie” people who are to blame for the phenomenon of fat shaming.
+I believe it’s the “a calorie is a calorie” people who are to blame for the phenomenon of fat shaming.
 They are blaming the victim because it exculpates their own failed understanding of weight gain.
 They believe that the obesity epidemic was the result of a worldwide collective simultaneous loss of willpower and character.

 The name of this game is “blame the victim”.
 That way, doctors can go on believing that the advice they give is perfect.
 It was the patient’s fault.
 Does this make sense?
 Somewhere around 40% of the American adult population is classified as obese (BMI>30) and 70% are overweight or obese (BMI>25).
 Was this obesity crisis actually a crisis of weak willpower?